joseph-vickery/team-chrome/README.md

 - Download this repository to your local computer.
 - Download the libraires and packages needed for the application to run by using the requirements.txt file
 - Run the file webapp.py with python, this should create a temporary server on which the application runs
+- For a more detailed explaination of the github repository - see the repository layout section

 ### Navigating the app: